Miami University Dolibois European Center

-The Miami University John E. Dolibois European Center (MUDEC) is an overseas campus of Miami University based in Differdange, Luxembourg.
-Established in 1968, the program is based in Differdange Castle in southwestern Luxembourg and enrolls around 125 students each semester from Miami and other American universities.
+The Miami University John E. Dolibois European Center (MUDEC) is an international branch campus of Miami University in Differdange, Luxembourg.
+Established in 1968, the program is based in Differdange Castle and enrolls around 125 students each semester from Miami and other American universities.
 The center is named after John E. Dolibois, a native Luxembourger who was a Miami University graduate and administrator as well as the United States Ambassador to Luxembourg from 1981 to 1985.

 History

 Charles Ray Wilson, university provost, conceived the project of an international campus in the 1960s.
 Sites for the campus were initially considered in Austria, France, Japan, Luxembourg, and Switzerland.
-An exploratory group appointed by university president Phillip Shriver visited potential sites in Europe along the line of French and German cultural and linguistic transition, which included university faculty and administrators.
-John E. Dolibois, at the time Vice President for Development and Alumni Affairs, was the first to suggest his native Luxembourg and was instrumental in establishing the campus, which took his name in 1988 for his efforts.
+President Phillip Shriver appointed a committee of faculty and administrators to evaluate potential locations for a European site in regions along the French-German cultural and linguistic border.

+John E. Dolibois, who at the time was the university's Vice President for Development and Alumni Affairs, was the first to suggest his native country of Luxembourg and was instrumental in establishing the campus.
 The campus first opened in 1968 as the Miami University European Center in Luxembourg City.
+It was renamed after Dolibois in 1988.

 In 1997, MUDEC moved to southern Luxembourg with the purchase of Differdange Castle in Differdange.
 The campus reached the milestone of 10,000 students enrolled cumulatively in the program in 2012.

+Since the campus opened, Miami University has awarded honorary degrees to members of the reigning House of Luxembourg-Nassau, including Grand Duke Jean in 1979, Grand Duke Henri in 2017, and Prince Guillaume in 2018.